dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Decided to work on my portfolio again.
 Finished writing up overviews for each project.
 Tomorrow will work on the footer area and then after launch time!

+DAY 93,94, & 95: July 2, 2019

+Today's Progress: I was super busy this weekend and spent the past 3 days working nonstop to update my portofolio site.
+I refactored a ton of code to clean it up a bit and totally revamped the look of it.
+Super happy with how it turned out.
+I also updated my resume and cover letter.
+Will be working on react course tomorrow.